C0deWiser/exiftool/README.md

 ## Known issues

-IPTC specification describes `locationCreated` as a single element, but `Exiftool` counts it as a bag and requires an array of `Location` structures.
+The IPTC specification describes `locationCreated` as a single element, but `Exiftool` treats it as a bag and requires an array of `Location` structures.

-IPTC specification describes `ProductWGtin.identifiers` as multiple element (array), but `Exiftool` requires single element.
+The IPTC specification describes `ProductWGtin.identifiers` as a multiple element (array), but `Exiftool` requires a single element.

-`Exiftool` doesnt import `GPSAltitudeRef` as `GPSAltitude` may be positive or negative — this is enough.
+`Exiftool` doesn't import `GPSAltitudeRef`, as `GPSAltitude` may be positive or negative — this is enough.

-This library overrides IPTC specification, making `locationCreated` multiple and `ProductWGtin.identifiers` single.
-And ignores `GPSAltitudeRef`.
+This library overrides the IPTC specification, making `locationCreated` multiple and `ProductWGtin.identifiers` single, and ignores `GPSAltitudeRef`.

 ## Configuration